Generic Name: dimenhydrinate (dye-men-HYE-dri-nate)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
 Symptoms may include coma; excitement; hallucinations; loss of consciousness; muscle twitching; seizures; severe drowsiness; tremor; weakness.Proper storage of dimenhydrinate tablets:

 Store dimenhydrinate tablets at room temperature, between 68 and 77 degrees F (20 and 25 degrees C), or according to directions on the package label.
 Store in the original package or container.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep dimenhydrinate tablets out of the reach of children and away from pets.

 - If you have any questions about dimenhydrinate tablets, please talk with your doctor, pharmacist, or other health care provider.

-- Dimenhydrinate tablets is to be used only by the patient for whom it is prescribed.
+- Dimenhydrinate tablets are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.

 - Check with your pharmacist about how to dispose of unused medicine.